baseronu/project2/presentation/.ipynb_checkpoints/README-checkpoint.md

-# Factors Associated with high likelyhood of full payment loan  : A Case Study with LendingClub Data
+# Factors associated with high likelyhood of full payment loan  : A Case Study with LendingClub Data

 ![deep-learning.jpg](Images/lendingclub.png)